-Creating and developing architectural concepts is something a lot of students and indeed many architects struggle with.
-This may be due to project pressures, writers block, limited inspiration, or just the fact that for many students their architecture schools particularly in the first couple of years, don’t teach and stress the importance of them.
+Being able to consistently create and develop architectural concept ideas is something a lot of students and indeed many architects struggle with.
+This may be due to project pressures, writers block, limited inspiration, or just the fact that for many students their architecture schools, particularly in the first couple of years, don’t teach and stress the importance of them.

 As we discuss here in “How to develop an architecture concept”, the best conceptual approaches should always aim to provide the backbone and foundation to a new project, and form part of the initial process as much as your site analysis should do.

-There are many methods of coming up with a concept, and by following the process’s described in the above articles, they can be derived from almost anything; personal experiences and influences, emotions, perceptions, research, analysis …there are many
+There are many methods of coming up with a concept, and by following the processes described in the above articles and below kit of design resources, they can be derived from almost anything:

 Following each description we provide a Pinterest link to a list of examples that demonstrate how each concept can be used in a real world scenario, or how it can be explained through concept sketches and models.

 Developing design ideas and responses can be an incredibly time consuming and often anxious stage of a project’s development.
 And so to build upon the approaches discussed in this article, and forming part of the below Concept Kit we provide a complete and detailed resource dedicated to this very topic.